Habib Bourguiba: Childhood years

-Bourguiba was born in Monastir, the eighth child and final son of Ali Bourguiba and Fatouma Khefacha.
-Bourguiba's official birthdate is 3 August 1903, though he stated he was likely born a year earlier, on 3 August 1902, or possibly 1901.
-Bourguiba's mother gave birth to him when she was 40, which, according to Bourguiba, was a source of great shame for her.
-His father, who was 53 years old, wondered whether he could raise him properly.
-Despite financial hardship, Ali Bourguiba gave great importance to the education of his children.
+Bourguiba was born in Monastir, the youngest of eight children and the last son of Ali Bourguiba and Fatouma Khefacha.
+His official birthdate is recorded as August 3, 1903, though he believed he was likely born a year earlier, in 1902, or possibly in 1901.
+His mother, aged 40 at the time, felt great shame about having a child so late, while his father, then 53, questioned his ability to raise him properly.
+Despite financial struggles, Ali Bourguiba placed great value on his children’s education..
 He was enrolled in the army by general Ahmed Zarrouk, and spent nineteen years of his life campaigning before retiring.
 Eager to avoid such a fate for his last child, he decided to ensure Habib obtained his Certificat d'études primaires, which would dispense him from military service, just like his elder sons.
 Around the time Bourguiba was born, his father became councilman, and was, therefore, part of the notables of the city.
 This allowed him to improve both his financial and social situation and permitted him to provide a modern education future for his last son, just like his brother.